badrinarayanan17/Agentic-Analysis/README.md

 1. **Clone the repository:**

    git clone https://github.com/badrinarayanan17/Agentic-Analysis

    cd Agentic-Analysis

 2. **Set up environment variables in a .env file**

    GOOGLE_API_KEY=your_google_api_key

    GROQ_API_KEY=your_groq_api_key

    SERPER_API_KEY=your_serper_api_key

 3. **Run the System**

    python crew.py

+4. **View the Output**

+   The system will produce an evaluation report for the specified topic (e.g., Olympics 2024) using the selected LLM models.
+The report will include performance metrics such as accuracy, precision, recall, F1
+   score, and others.

 ## Results

 The following metrics were used to evaluate the performance of the LLM models